Because you have rheumatoid arthritis (RA), you might need extra help to get all the vitamins and minerals that your body needs.

 - Pregnant women: 1,300 milligrams per day

-Your doctor might recommend an even higher amount, so ask how much you need.
+Your doctor might recommend an even higher amount, so ask what you need.

-How to get it: You can get calcium from dairy foods, canned sardines and salmon, almonds, broccoli, kale, and fortified products, such as orange juice, cereal, and some soy or almond milks (check the label).
+How to get it: You can get calcium from dairy products, canned sardines and salmon, almonds, broccoli, kale, and fortified products, such as orange juice, cereal, and some soy and almond milks (check the label).